Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver International Boat Show

 At the Vancouver International Boat Show there are seminar speakers including do-it-yourself workshops, boating seminars and even cooking demonstrations some years.
 Don’t only look at the boats – get your money’s worth and attend the learning events too.

-There were over 100 seminars scheduled for 2025 including ones with boating experts, world explorers, environmentalists and even underwater treasure hunters.
-In addition to all the seminars, over 150 exhibitors participated this year, with 30,000 or more people attending the event in busy years.
+Over 100 seminars are scheduled for 2026.
+In past years, presenters have included boating experts, world explorers, environmentalists and even underwater treasure hunters.
+2026 will be similar.
+In addition to all the seminars, over 150 exhibitors are expected to participate this year, and 30,000 or more people will attend the event.

 Ferry and Bus Shuttle Service

-Admission to the Vancouver International Boat Show includes access to complimentary bus and ferry shuttle services.
+Admission to the Vancouver International Boat Show included access to complimentary bus and ferry shuttle services in the past.
+Because of the new location, at the Vancouver Convention Centre, this is to be determined for 2026.

-Free shuttle bus service was offered every day throughout this year’s event between the Floating Show at the Granville Island Maritime Market and Marina and the main entrance at BC Place Stadium.
+When the indoor portion of the boat show was held in BC Place, a free shuttle bus service was offered every day throughout the event between the Floating Show at the Granville Island Maritime Market and Marina and the main entrance at BC Place Stadium.

 Boat Show Video